EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 Now that you understand that the game can't function without the file, create a new file and call it `pack.mcmeta`.
 The `.mcmeta` is the file extension minecraft uses to give the game's assets extra information for not only the metadata of the resourcepack but also metadata for textures so that we can specify whether or not the textures can animate.

-If you are unable to see the file name extentions, refer to [here](#unhiding-file-name-extentions)

 Once the file is created, edit it with your text editor of choice.

 `.mcmeta` files borrow the syntax from the `json` language, but minecraft also directly uses `.json` files for it's 3D models and blockstates.